 Check and clean the tank at specified times or after the outboard motor has been stored for a long period of time (over three months).

-- Remove the fuel pickup elbow of the fuel tank by turning it counterclockwise - 2.
-Clean the fuel filter and check the Oring.
-Replace it if necessary. - 3.
+- 1. Remove four screws to remove the Fuel Pick-Up. - 2.
+Clean the fuel filter and replace the gasket. - 3.
 Reassemble all parts.

-- 1. Fuel pick up - 2.
+- 1. Fuel pick-up - 2.
 Filter

 Gear oil replacement